Linearity criteria for automorphism groups of malabelian groups: Preliminaries on geometric group theory and linear groups

 \subsection{Malabelian groups}

-Recall that a group $G$ is \emph{malabelian} if for any pair (non-necessarily distinct) nontrivial elements $g,h \in G$, there exists an element $k \in K$ such that $[g,khk^{-1}] \neq 1.$ In other words, a group $G$ is malabelian if every nontrivial conjugacy class in $G$ has a trivial centralizer.
+Recall that a group $G$ is \emph{malabelian} if for any pair of nontrivial elements $g,h \in G$ (possibly with $g=h$), there exists an element $k \in G$ such that $[g,khk^{-1}] \neq 1$.
+In other words, a group $G$ is malabelian if every nontrivial conjugacy class in $G$ has a trivial centralizer.

 Recall that a finitely generated group $G$ is $\kappa$-\emph{malabelian} with respect to a finite generating set $X$ if for every pair of nontrivial elements $a,b \in G$, there exists an element $k \in G$ with $\|k\|_X \leq \kappa$ such that $[kak^{-1},b] \neq 1.$ If $G$ is $\kappa$-malabelian with respect to a finite generating set $X$ and $X'$ is some other finite generating set, then $G$ is $\kappa'$-malabelian with respect to $X'$ for some other $\kappa' \in \mathbb{N}$, since the corresponding word metrics on $G$ are bi-Lipschitz to each other.
 We may say that $G$ is \emph{uniformly malabelian} if the constant $\kappa$ is not specified, and that any $\kappa$ as above is a \emph{uniformly malabelian constant} with respect to $X$.
 Since centralizers of nontrivial elements in free groups and closed surface groups are cyclic, we easily obtain: \begin{prop} Finitely generated nonabelian free groups and surface groups are uniformly malabelian. \end{prop}